Monday, 30 November 2020

 Bevan married a fellow left-wing Labour MP, Jennie Lee, in 1934 and together they campaigned to support the Socialists in the Spanish Civil War against France as well as setting up the Committee for the Relief of the Victims of German Fascism.
 In 1936 a group of prominent left-wingers including Bevan set up a weekly Socialist newspaper, The Tribune, followed by trips around Spain during the Civil War.
 He famously declared ' Fascism is not itself a new order of society.
 It is the future refusing to be born."

 His activism and agitation led to his brief expulsion from Labour in 1939, but he agreed to toe the party line and was readmitted.Despite opposing Churchill in mining matters, Bevan argued that he should replace Neville Chamberlain as prime minister.
-But once Winston Churchill was in power, Bevan criticised the wartime reductions in civil liberties.
+But once Winston Churchill was in power, Bevan criticised the wartime reductions in civil liberties

-In 1945, the general election saw Labour returned comprehensively to government.
-Bevan saw this post-war victory as a chance to implement radical social reform, and on 5 July 1948, while he was minister for health the National Health Service was created, his most famous accomplishment that saw the provision of medical care being introduced, free at the point of need to everyone, regardless of wealth. .In 1945 Nye said ":We have been the dreamers, we have been the sufferers, and now we are the builders,"
+In 1945,the general election saw Labour returned comprehensively to government.
+Bevan saw this post-war victory as a chance to implement radical social reform, and on 5 July 1948, while he was minister for health the National Health Service was created, his most famous accomplishment that saw the provision of medical care being introduced, free at the point of need to everyone, regardless of wealth." .In 1945 Nye said ":We have been the dreamers, we have been the sufferers, and now we are the builders,"

 The initial idea came from the Socialist Medical Association, the president of which, Dr Somerville Hastings,successfully proposed a resolution during the Labour Party Conference suggesting it should commit itself to establish a State Health Service.
 While is was a first feature of the Labour platform at the time, the proposal captured cross-party support in 1942.
 Then the Beveridge report of 1943 set the seeds and blueprints for the creation of the NHS and the welfare state.
 Henry Willink, Conservative MP and Health Minister in 1944 circulated the A National Health Service white paper in Parliament.
 Aneurin Bevan ultimately took on the campaign to establish the NHS in 1945 and proposed the final concept in 1947.

-Bevan's 1949 Housing Act removd the restrictions of public housing to the ' working classes' so that council housing was available to all.
+Bevan's 1949 Housing Act removed the restrictions of public housing to the ' working classes' so that council housing was available to all.
 For a short time, council housing was a genuine alternative to private renting or ownership, and was built in large quantities.
 More council houses were built in Wales between 1945 and 1951 than have been built since 1975.

 Bevan’s contribution to the quality of council housing is less well recognised.
 He insisted on good design, increased space standards and the provision of an upstairs and downstairs w.c. – all revolutionary at a time when two-thirds of houses in the Rhondda valleys did not have an indoor toilet.
 It is no accident that post-war council housing remains some of the most well-built and popular even 60 years on.